4 MIN WATCH

 The healthcare industry in the U.S. and abroad has undergone major policy and business model changes over the past decade.
 These changes have spurred healthcare companies to look into new healthcare metrics—or key performance indicators (KPIs)—to decide if they are meeting these new standards.

 As a quick refresher, a KPI is a type of performance measurement that helps you understand how your organization or department is performing.
 A good healthcare KPI should be well defined, quantifiable, thoroughly communicated, and crucial to achieving your strategic goals.

 If your organization is looking to track progress on these changes, or looking for ways to improve as an organization, you need to use the right key performance indicators (KPIs).
-In the infographic, we've provided the list of example KPIs.
-Below the outline, we’ve described the 25 KPIs you may be interested in trying.
+Below, we’ve outlined 30 KPIs you may be interested in trying.
 They're separated into several categories.
 Make sure you pick a few from each so you have a well balanced list of KPIs.

 30 Healthcare Metrics & KPIs